-The company did not have any debt securities that were past due but not impaired at 30 June 2019.
+The company did not have any debt securities that were past due but not impaired at 30 June 2020.

-An impairment allowance of \$Nil (2018: \$Nil) in respect of debt securities and advances at amortised cost (2018: held to maturity and advances) was recognised.
+An impairment allowance of \$Nil (2019: \$Nil) in respect of debt securities and advances at amortised cost was recognised.
 The company has no collateral in respect of these investments.